erfanimani/docker-magento2-cli/README.md

 ## Todo

-* Switch base image to Alpine
+- [ ] Switch base image to Alpine for faster builds
-* Add PHP 8.1 for Magento 2.4.4
+- [x] Add PHP 8.1 support for Magento 2.4.4

 ## Changelog

+8.1-1: Updated PHP to 8.1.9 and Composer to 2.2.17.

 7.4-4: Updated PHP to 7.4.29.